mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 # Background.

 We are going to introduce the improved traceability and swap marketplace feature.
-This document is describing the overall design, proc and cons.
+This document is describing the overall design, pros and cons.

 # Distributed messaging.
-For swap marketplace and improved traceability we need to maintain some kind "Message pool" with short live messages.
+For atomic swaps marketplace and improved traceability we need to maintain some kind "Message pool" with short live messages.

-With the traditional Messaging based on publisher/subscriber, we can achieve the same goal.
+With the traditional messaging based on publisher/subscriber, we can achieve the same goal.
 In this case p2p network will provide the transport and the 'message pool' data can be built locally.

 For transport implementation we can use libp2p ( https://libp2p.io/ ) that support publisher/subscriber functionality.